kkruecke/cplus-documentation/notes/value-categories.rst

 Here are some examples of expressions:

-.. todo:: Change the example to also include prvalues, lvalue, and xvalues.
-Then after the subsequent two paragraphs, re-who the expression with comments explaining their value categoris.
+.. todo:: What below is from B. Stroutrup's book C++PL 4th Ed. and what is from ????
+Perhaps include the history of lvalues and rvalues from cppreference.
+So C++PL, history from cppreference, stuff from the shorter articles with diagrams.

 .. code-block:: cpp